instantOS/instantos.github.io/docs/overlays.md

 `edge_scratchpad_direction_left`, `_right`, `_up`, and `_down` actions, which
 are useful in custom bindings or modes.

-This feature used to be bound to Super+W and was usually called simply “overlay”.
-Super+W now toggles tiled/maximized presentation; Super+T owns the edge overlay controls.

 :::

 See [Scratchpad](scratchpad.md) for named, non-edge scratchpads.